Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “While our cultural values continue to elevate marriage, our behavior drifts away from it.
 We’re a nation obsessed with marriage.
-The problem is that we may not know how to make marriage work” (Alex Kotlowitz).
+The problem is that we may not know how to make marriage work.”
+(Alex Kotlowitz)

-“MYTH 1: THE PURPOSE OF MARRIAGE IS OUR PERSONAL HAPPINESS.
-However, if so, when there are inevitable disappointments, and crosses to bear, the conclusion must be, ‘Either marriage is not fulfilling its promise, or something is wrong with me.’
+If that’s so, when there are inevitable disappointments, and crosses to bear, the conclusion must be, ‘Either marriage is not fulfilling its promise, or something is wrong with me.’

 “Dr Glenn Knecht, of Fourth Presbyterian Church in Bethesda says, ‘The true goal of marriage is not happiness but oneness.
 Jesus taught, ‘So they are no longer two but one flesh.
 Therefore, what God has joined together, let no man separate.’
 Happiness is a by-product.
 However, seeking oneness is costly.
 It involves sacrifice of the ego, so human pride is crushed until it has no life of its own anymore.’”